2023 French pension reform strikes: Cross-party motion of no confidence

+Motion of no confidence by the RN

 Aftermath; evening

 Spontaneous protests erupted throughout Paris.
 In the afternoon, those on the streets reacted to the results of the vote by chanting "Macron démission" ("Macron step down").
 In the evening, in Place Vauban, protesters gathered, chanting "Macron resign!" and "Aux armes" (Take up arms), with police "push[ing] them back and blocked access to the square".
 Barricades were erected along the Rue de Rivoli.
+In Paris, protesters burned objects such as rubbish bins and bikes.